|Nutrition Facts (per serving)|

 1 large egg

 1 1/2 cups milk, or half-and-half

 2 teaspoons pure vanilla extract

 In a medium saucepan, combine the brown sugar, flour, nutmeg or cinnamon, the egg, melted butter, milk, and salt.
 Whisk until well blended and then place the pan over medium heat.

 Place a mesh sieve over a bowl and strain the sauce through it.
-Stir the vanilla into the sauce and refrigerate until serving time.
+Stir the vanilla extract into the sauce and refrigerate, covered, until serving time.

-- Add 1 to 2 tablespoons of good quality rum to the sauce along with the vanilla.
+- Add 1 to 2 tablespoons of good-quality bourbon or spiced rum to the sauce along with the vanilla.